lyokha/nginx-haskell-module/README.md

 Let's look inside the *server* clause, in *location /* where the exported haskell functions are used.
 Directive *haskell_run* takes three or four
-arguments: it depends on the type of the exported function (*S_S* or *S_SS*).
+arguments: it depends on the type of the exported function (*S_S*, *S_SS etc.*).
-The first argument of the directive is the name of an exported haskell function, the second argument is a custom variable where the function return value will be stored, and the remaining (one or two) arguments are complex values (in the nginx notion, it means that they may contain arbitrary number of variables and plain symbols) that correspond to the arguments of the exported function.
+The first argument of the directive is the name of an exported haskell function, the second argument is a custom variable where the function return value will be stored, and the remaining (one or two) arguments are complex values (in the nginx notion: it means that they may contain arbitrary number of variables and plain symbols) that correspond to the arguments of the exported function.
 Directive *haskell_run* is allowed in *server*, *location* and *location-if* clauses.
 In this example all returned strings are stored in the same variable